English Language and Literature Reading List

 Week 1 – Beginnings

-This week uses the ‘beginnings’ of four texts to help us better understand what characterises ‘literature’ and the ‘literary’.
+This week uses the ‘beginnings’ of four texts to help us better understand what characterises ‘literature’ and the ‘literary’, as well as to introduce you to theory and criticism.
 How does our experience of ‘first’ encountering a text impact on how we relate to it, and how does this experience alter or remain fixed with repeated readings?
 To what extent do our own histories dictate our relationship to beginnings, and what does the perceived or actual ‘importance’ or ‘value’ of a text mean for how we encounter it?
 In discussing these questions, we’ll also start to reflect on the relationship between criticism and literature.

 Primary texts (extracts to be provided):